1. Introduction

 2.15.
 Programming interfaces

 In Checkmk 2.3.0 some internal programming interfaces (APIs) have been rebuilt.
 Some previously ad-hoc defined APIs have been replaced by well-specified ones.
-In addition, the check APIs already marked as deprecated in 2.0.0 have been permanently removed.
+In addition, the Check API already marked as deprecated in 2.0.0 has been permanently removed.

 Does this affect you?
 The topic of APIs affects you if you have extended the checks delivered with Checkmk with your own, self-written checks and/or if you use plug-ins from other sources.